Setting up a PiHole

 At this point I wasn’t worried about the static IP.
 That’s a problem I would solve

 later.
-I’ve installed the PiHole using
+I’ve installed the PiHole using curl

 just as it’s described on the PiHole

 website.
-Unfortunately the builtin
+Unfortunately the builtin lighttpd

 server didn’t serve the PiHole web

 interface.
-Using
+Using dietpi-services status

 I could verify everything is fine with

-service.
-There was nothing about
+the PiHole service.
+There was nothing about lighttpd

 in there.

-Once again using
+Once again using dietpi-software

 solved the issue.
-Under
+Under Software Optimized

-PiHole.
+you can find the PiHole.
 Installing it through this utility also installs necessary

 dependencies and also forces you to set the static IP.
 This time I have put in the

 same IP it got from the DHCP server.
-After installation the
+After installation the dietpi-services status

-showed both
+showed both PiHole and Lighttpd running.

 I’ve quickly set the DNS server IP in my router settings to the same one the board used.